-Bob has successfully represented businesses, both large and small, in a range of employment disputes involving employee misclassification, wage and hour claims, breach of employment contracts, theft of trade secrets, employee non-compete agreements, discrimination, whistleblower retaliation, disability and harassment claims.
+Bob has over 25 years of experience successfully representing businesses in a wide range of employment disputes including employee misclassification, wage and hour claims, breach of employment contracts, theft of trade secrets, employee non-compete agreements, discrimination, whistleblower retaliation, disability and harassment claims.

-While Bob has developed substantial experience guiding clients through California’s complex employment laws, both in litigation and counseling, he has also defended employment claims for clients under both federal and state law in Wisconsin, Illinois, Florida and New York.
+While Bob has developed substantial experience guiding clients through California’s complex employment laws, both in litigation and counseling, he has also defended employment claims for clients under both federal and state law in throughout the country, and before government agencies (EEOC, DFEH).

 Bob has also successfully defended numerous manufacturers, retailers and service providers in consumer class actions involving claims brought under California Business & Professions Code Sections 17200 and 17500 for unfair competition (UCL), false advertising (FAL) and deceptive pricing, and Civil Code Section 1750, the Consumers Legal Remedies Act (CLRA).

 Prior to joining Rimon, he was general counsel of a software development company and coordinated the company’s intellectual property strategy, contract formation and licensing agreements.

 - Co-author, “California dreaming, California nightmare – 3 takeaways from California’s controversial independent contractor bill becoming law,” Dentons client alert and International Law Office (ILO), September 23, 2019

 - Co-author, “Tectonic shift – Key takeaways as California Legislature passes controversial independent contractor bill,” Dentons client alert, September 12, 2019